timebertt/term-paper-servicemesh/content/10-microservices.md

 ## Challenges

 As mentioned earlier, there are quite a lot of benefits of implementing a microservice architecture, especially when applications and organizations grow to a large size.
+Also, teams implementing microservice-oriented architectures can gain a lot from containerization and deployment to a container orchestration engine like Kubernetes.
-Also, microservice-oriented architectures can gain a lot from containerization and deployment to a container orchestration engine like Kubernetes.
+Nevertheless, there are still some common challenges left, that microservices will face or even bring up.
+Although the freedom of choice in programming languages and libraries give a lot of flexibility to development teams, it also makes it hard to implement consistent cross-cutting concerns, particularly those of inter-service communication [@bryant2020servicemesh].

-Nevertheless, there are still some common challenges left, that microservices will face.
+**Remote calls**: First of all, a challenge that arises with a microservices architecture in contrast to a monolithic architecture is that remote calls are always more expensive than in-process function calls.
+Even if the used protocol in inter-service communication is lightweight, microservices will always be subject to network connection availability, latency and other disruptions.
+Especially when services invoke a long chain of remote calls, the overall quality of service is susceptible to individual disruptions of inter-service communication.

-- remote calls are more expensive than in-process calls
+**Traffic shaping/management**: When deploying a large set of microservice, operators might want to conduct some form of traffic splitting for canary deployments or A/B testing, for example to smoothly rollout new service versions with immediate feedback before breaking the whole application.
+Also, operators might want to configure common rules across the whole application for service discovery, e.g. which service can talk to which particular instances group of another service.
-- different programming languages
+To make use of such mechanisms, service developers will have to implement them in every single service.
+Even if the code is moved into a traffic management library, there will still be the need to implement the library in every programming language used in the application.
+This makes it hard to implement such cross-cutting functionality consistently across all services and also complicates rolling out common changes concerning the service discovery and traffic management mechanisms.

-- traffic management
+**Observability**: If microservices are running in a production environment, it's crucial to have good observability over and into how services are performing.
+Observability is often composed of three main components.
+Firstly, collecting, visualizing and monitoring metrics about application health, request as well as success rates and similar.
+Additionally, tracing of request duration as they go through a chain of services is critical for performance analysis and early detection of performance degradation.
+Finally, access logging can provide valuable data when analysis issues of individual services as well as cascading failures.
-- security
+All three components are cross-cutting functionality of inter-service communication that has to be implemented by every service or at least every used programming language.
+The same applies here as for traffic management, it will get really hard to implement this functionality consistently across a large fleet of microservices.

-- observability
+**Security**: One last important cross-cutting concern is security, which will be similarly difficult to manage consistently in a microservice architecture.
+With increased security requirements, individual might need to offer TLS encryption for inter-service communication as well as mutual authentication of services as well as denial-of-service countermeasures and so on.
+Again, such functionality would have be to coded into each service.